 Tony Fiore, Community Foundation for Perry County president

-In partnership with FAO, county fair boards, local 4-H members, local foodbanks and pantries, and meat processors, the campaign has now expanded to four additional counties:
+In partnership with FAO, county fair boards, local 4-H and FFA members, local foodbanks and pantries, and meat processors, the campaign has now expanded to six additional counties:

 - The Hocking County Community Fund launched its Fill the Freezer campaign in 2022.

-- The Gallia Community Foundation followed suit in 2023.
+- The Gallia County Foundation followed suit in 2023.

 - The Vinton County Community Fund assumed ownership of a similar program called Fair to Family in 2023.